cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   * 50/50 and 33/33/33 text components: 45 characters max.
 25 characters max is preferred, which renders as one line at max column width.

+  * Option to give the entire info unit group a heading

   #### Descriptions